 If your skills lean towards the visual, you’ll find Instagram to be the best platform to showcase your work.

-Photographers, graphic artists, or stylists can use Instagram’s gallery to promote their portfolio while utilizing industry-specific hashtags.
+Photographers, graphic artists, or stylists can use Instagram’s gallery to promote their portfolio that is ideal for freelance photography ideas while utilizing industry-specific hashtags.
 Instagram is also a great place to network with other creatives and generate word-of-mouth marketing.

 Don’t be afraid to direct message potential clients with a winning pitch – you’ll never know who’ll need your services!